Mastercard/pbba-merchant-button-library-web/README.md

-# PbBA Merchant Button Library - Web
+# PbBa Merchant Button Library - Web

 The **Pay by Bank app** Web Merchant Button Library makes it easy for you to add Pay by Bank app as a new payment method.